 - Order to delivery – including how you set up payments, integration with IT systems, and how delivery and customer service was set up.

 - Business plan – including forecasts and the profit and loss, the launch itself, and the set-up of the team who now manage the store.

 For each area, you capture which activities worked well, and where there were any challenges on the project.
-You ask team members to share their thoughts on what they could’ve done better now they have the benefit of hindsight.
+You ask team members to share what they think they could’ve done better with the benefit of hindsight.

 Next, you review the actual performance.
-You go through the goals, objectives and KPIs and analyse how well the store has done compared to how you thought it would do.
+You go through the goals, objectives and KPIs and analyse how well the store has done compared to how you thought it’d do.

 Start at an overall sales and customer level.